hectorgonzalezo/hectorgonzalezo/README.md

 I'm a Music composer, performer and programmer from Guadalajara, Mexico.
 Currently living in Connecticut, USA.

-I'm interested in Electroacoustic music, algorithmic composition and gestural controllers.
+I'm interested in interactive computer music, algorithmic composition and gestural controllers.

-My music usually employs unique combinations of instruments and controllers, employing diverse mapping strategies for each piece.
+My music usually employs unique combinations of instruments and controllers, using diverse mapping strategies for each piece.